 About me

-Currently, I am a postdoctoral researcher at the University of Rhode Island, working with Dr. Corey Lang on a USDA-funded study examining partisan preferences for environmental goods.
-I actively collaborate across disciplines and institutions, with ongoing projects alongside faculty at Loyola University, the University of Maryland, and the University of Wisconsin-Madison.
-My research has also included partnerships with faculty at The Ohio State University.
+From 2023 to 2025, I was a postdoctoral researcher at the University of Rhode Island, working with Dr. Corey Lang on a USDA-funded project exploring partisan preferences for environmental goods.
+I also collaborate with scholars at Loyola University, the University of Maryland, the University of Wisconsin–Madison, The Ohio State University, and the University at Buffalo.